doingwebthings/lean/README.md

 #Lean

-Lean is a simple and small WordPress starter theme.
+Lean is a simple and small WordPress starter theme for "non-blog"-websites.

 What it does: